stlab/adobe-contract-checks/README.md

 > continuing function of a piece of software under unforeseen
 > circumstances.

-In principle, defensive programming is a good idea.
-In practice, though, “unforeseen circumstances” usually mean the discovery of a bug at runtime.
+In principle, defensive programming as defined above is a good idea.
+As defensive programming is commonly practiced, though, “unforeseen circumstances” usually mean the discovery of a bug at runtime.
 Trying to keep running in the presence of bugs is in general a losing battle:

 - Code is littered with checks that obscure the logic of the program.
 - The code paths that attempt to recover from bugs: